wavefrontHQ/docs/pages/doc/wavefront_api.md

 {% include important.html content="In order to use this API, users must have both the Direct Data Ingestion and Metrics [permissions](permissions_overview.html)."%}

-{% include note.html content="Wavefront uses a bloom filter to determine the access pattern.
+{% include note.html content="Tanzu Observability by Wavefront uses a bloom filter to determine the access pattern.
 As a result, even if data access returns true, there’s a very low probability that data actually hasn't been accessed.
 If data access returns false, it is guaranteed that the data has not been accessed.
 "%}

 This GET endpoint has the following parameters: